My decision to be smoke free was the best decision I’ve made in my life.

 How I Quit

-I want to thank my coach with the Louisiana Tobacco Quitline.
+I want to thank my coach with Quit With Us, Louisiana.
 She really helped me tremendously when I called to get help to quit smoking.
 I knew all along that smoking wasn’t good for me, but you have to WANT to quit.

-When I made the decision to quit, for my own health and to protect my wife and family, I turned to the Quitline for help.
+When I made the decision to quit, for my own health and to protect my wife and family, I turned to Quit With Us, Louisiana for help.
 This is a service that is extremely needed.
 You have to have a support system.
 The help I got from my quit coach, along with my church, my family and my doctor, is exactly what I need.

 I AM going to succeed in this, and I thank you for helping me.